-This data suggests that companies expect employees to be absent—on average—one day per month.
+This data suggests that companies expect employees to be absent (on average) only one day per month.

-But what happens when employees are absent for more than one day per month or regularly?
+But what happens when employees are absent for more than one day per month regularly?

 Regular absenteeism poses a serious problem for businesses: It negatively impacts productivity, and it's a red flag for employee disengagement.
 Not to mention, absenteeism strongly affects the company's bottom line.

 When people don't show up for work, production is always affected.

 In Canada, Statistics Canada data shows absenteeism has gone up over the past several years.

 In 2014 the average days lost per worker in a year was 8.8, and the most recent data shows in 2018 the average days lost at 10.

 What does that tell us?
 Absenteeism is not just a problem at your company; it's a nation-wide issue.